iCliniq Logo

 • Benign Essential Blepharospasm:

-This condition causes frequent, involuntary contraction of the orbicularis oculi muscle that results in forceful closure of the eye.
+This condition causes frequent, involuntary contraction of the orbicularis oculi muscle, which results in forceful eye closure.
 Involuntary eye closure can lead to functional blindness.
 It is more common in females.
 Botox injections are made into the orbicularis oculi muscle below the skin.

 • Lacrimal Gland Hypersecretion: